retnakalakjm-creator/VSAQwen/PROJECT_ARCHITECTURE.md

 No interaction penalty is currently configured in production.

+## 12A.
+NO_SUPPLY weighting provenance
+`NO_SUPPLY` has no professional scoring-map entry.

+Its emitted Evidence.weight is runtime metadata produced by WeightCalculator.
+That runtime weight must not be interpreted as a configurable professional scoring weight.

+Weight-sensitivity audits are therefore NOT APPLICABLE to NO_SUPPLY unless a professional scoring-map entry is deliberately introduced through a separate production-design decision.

+`NO_SUPPLY` audit conclusion:

+- semantic validation = PASS
+- interaction validation = PASS
+- interaction-outcome validation = PASS
+- decision-value = no incremental value demonstrated
+- professional scoring promotion = NO
+- interaction penalty = NO
+- rejection rule = NO
+- production path = YES
+- production role = contextual / non-scoring

 ## 13. Evidence Aggregation and Scoring Policy

 Evidence is grouped by `(bar_index, EvidenceDirection)`.
 Within an event: